JabRef/user-documentation/en/fields/specialfields.md

 # Special Fields

 {% hint style="warning" %}
 This information is outdated.
-Pleae help to improve it.
+Please help to improve it.
 {% endhint %}

 Special fields offer the functionality